jorbDehmel/oak/README.md

     "const_method");
 ```

-### Future
+### Stored Globs

-In the future, `Sapling` may introduce several more additional options.
+As of version `0.0.2`, `Sapling` also has several more features.
 On such feature is `$+`, which is a wildcard that matches any one or more symbols.
 It may not be the first or last symbol in a `Sapling` sequence, as it is terminated only by the first instance of the following symbol (if it were the first item, it would be highly inefficient).
 Another such, with the same rules, is `$*`.
 This symbol matches any zero or more symbols that are not the following symbol.
 With these two symbols, no occurrence of the following symbol may match anywhere within.
 Additionally, a variable may not occur directly after either.

 `hi $* ( )` would match `hi hello hello hello hello ( )`, but not `hi hello hello ( hello ) ( )`.

-It may also introduce a stored glob operator `$+X` with `X` being another single-character variable name.
+This update also introduces a stored glob operator `$+X` with `X` being another single-character variable name.
 For instance, `if $+a {` -> `if ( $a ) {` would auto-parenthesize `if` statements.

 ```
 // STD Oak dialect rules